Higher degrees by research policy

 5.2.
 The Senior Supervisor or at least one of the Joint Senior Supervisors must be an RMIT staff member.

 5.3.
-Candidates or HDR Coordinators may request a change to supervisory arrangements at any time as detailed in the HDR Supervision arrangements process.
+Candidates or HDR Coordinators may request a change to supervisory arrangements at any time as detailed in the HDR Supervision arrangements policy process.

 6. Supervision registration